 Yes, you definitely can.
-Freezing a cheesecake is quite an easy task but for it to last even longer and still retain its original characteristics, you will have to follow some steps on how to properly freeze a cheesecake.
+Freezing a cheesecake is quite an easy task.
+However, for it to last even longer and still retain its original characteristics, you will have to follow some steps to properly freeze a cheesecake.

 Can You Freeze Cheesecake?

-When freezing cheesecakes, it is important to know that the type of cheese used to bake it could affect its shelf-life.
-Speaking from my own experience, cheesecakes made from full-fat cream cheese freeze better than the ones baked with light cream cheese.
+When freezing cheesecakes, it is essential to know that the type of cheese used to bake it could affect its shelf-life.
+From my own experience, cheesecakes made from full-fat cream cheese freeze better than those baked with light cream cheese.

 You could freeze either a whole cheesecake or just a slice of it.
-However, the former is more recommended because freezing slices increases the surface area of exposed cheesecake, which also increases the probability of the cheesecake being freeze burned.
+However, the former is more recommended because freezing portions increase the surface area of exposed cheesecake, increasing the probability of the cheesecake being freeze burned.

 To avoid freeze burn, do not leave the cheesecake in the freezer for more than a month.
 Freezing it for too long may cause the cheesecake to lose its moisture and sour its cream.